 - It helps students prepare for the SAT by becoming familiar with the exact format and kinds of questions seen on the SAT.

 - Students will receive information from colleges when the student checks “yes” to the Student Search Service.

 - Juniors who take the test will be automatically entered into the National Merit Scholarship Competition as well as other scholarship and recognition programs.

-- Sophomores and freshmen gain valuable practice and familiarity that can improve their performance on the ACT, SAT, or PSAT/NMSQT in subsequent years.
+- Sophomores gain valuable practice and familiarity that can improve their performance on the ACT, SAT, or PSAT/NMSQT in subsequent years.